The Village poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This demonstrates the protagonist's commitment to Ivy actively chooses to confess her love to Lucius, asking him to marry her.
 Lucius reciprocates.
 This is their joint decision to move from fear to love, to choose connection over the isolation the village demands.
 They commit to a future together., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Noah Percy, in a jealous rage, stabs Lucius, leaving him near death.
+Notably, this crucial beat Noah Percy, in a jealous rage, stabs Lucius, leaving him near death.
 This false defeat raises the stakes catastrophically—the person who represented courage and truth is now dying, and the villages' fears seem justified.
 Everything changes., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (72% through) represents the emotional nadir.
 Here, Edward Walker reveals the devastating truth to Ivy: the creatures are fake, the Elders created them, it's not the 1800s but the present day, and the village is an elaborate refuge from modern violence.
 Innocence dies.
 The entire worldview collapses.
-Yet Lucius will die without her journey., reveals the protagonist at their lowest point.
+Yet Lucius will die without her journey., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 78% of the runtime.
 Ivy chooses to cross the woods anyway—not because she believes in the creatures, but because she believes in love and truth over fear.
 She synthesizes her father's protective love with Lucius's courage.
 She will face reality to save the person she loves., demonstrating the transformation achieved throughout the journey.